Palacios, Texas: History

 In 1926, Camp Hulen (originally "Camp Palacios") was opened as a training center for the 36th Infantry of the Texas National Guard.
 The camp was leased by the War Department during World War II, when it was developed into a major antiaircraft training facility with a peak troop capacity of 14,560, and also served as a detention center for German prisoners of war.
 The population of Palacios boomed during this period, and the city hosted visiting stars such as Rita Hayworth and Glenn Miller.

 After the war, Camp Hulen was closed and the local population declined.
 The town was hit by Hurricane Carla in 1961, causing major damage.
 Since then, the population has grown again, with the settlement of Vietnamese immigrants and other newcomers from all over the United States.
 In 1973, acknowledging the rash of UFO sightings in the area and the state, then Mayor W.C.
 "Bill" Jackson declared October 24 Palacios' "First Annual UFO Fly-In Day" and called on President Richard Nixon to declare the community the "Interplanetary Capital of the Universe."
-In 1991, a pavilion was rebuilt on the waterfront, and in 1995 the La Belle shipwreck was rediscovered at the bottom of the bay, becoming the focus of a major archeological excavation.
+In 1991, a pavilion was rebuilt on the waterfront, and in 1995 the French shipwreck La Belle was discovered at the bottom of the bay, becoming the focus of a major archeological excavation which was staged out of Palacios in 1996-1997.
 In 2009, the city marked its centennial with celebrations and other events.